Avatar: Fire and Ash: Development

-In late 2013, Cameron announced that the sequels would be filmed in New Zealand, with performance capture to take place in 2014.
-An agreement with the New Zealand government required at least one world premiere to be held in Wellington and at least NZ$500 million (approximately US$410 million at December 2013 exchange rates) to be spent on production activity in New Zealand, including live-action filming and visual effects.
-The New Zealand government announced it would raise its baseline tax rebate for filmmaking from 15% to 20%, with 25% available to international productions in some cases and 40% for New Zealand productions (as defined by section 18 of the New Zealand Film Commission Act 1978).
+Following the box office success of Avatar (2009), Cameron announced two sequels, which were originally scheduled for release in 2014 and 2015.
+(Note: Attributed to multiple references:) He said he would shoot the sequels back-to-back and at a higher frame rate than the industry standard 24 frames per second, in order to add a heightened sense of reality.
+(Note: Attributed to multiple references:) In late 2013, he revealed that the sequels would be filmed in New Zealand, with performance capture filming to take place in 2014.
+An agreement with the New Zealand government required at least one world premiere to be held in Wellington and at least NZ$500 million (roughly US$410 million) to be spent on production activity in New Zealand, including live-action filming and visual effects.
+The government announced it would raise its baseline tax rebate for filmmaking from 15% to 20%, with 25% available to international productions in some cases.

-In February 2016, production of the sequels was scheduled to begin in April 2016 in New Zealand.
-Cinematographer Russell Carpenter, who worked with Cameron on True Lies and Titanic, and art director Aashrita Kamath, joined as crew members for the four sequels.
-Kirk Krack, founder of Performance Freediving International, worked as a free-diving trainer for the cast and crew for the underwater scenes.
+By February 2016, production of the sequels was scheduled to begin that April.
+New crew members for the sequels included cinematographer Russell Carpenter, who worked with Cameron on True Lies (1994) and Titanic (1997), and art director Aashrita Kamath.
+(Note: Attributed to multiple references:) Kirk Krack, founder of Performance Freediving International, worked as a freediving trainer for the cast and crew for the underwater scenes.
 On July 31, 2017, it was announced that the New Zealand-based visual effects studio Weta Digital had commenced work on the Avatar sequels.

-Rick Jaffa and Amanda Silver were originally announced as Cameron's co-writers; it was later announced that Cameron, Jaffa, Silver, Josh Friedman, and Shane Salerno took a part in the writing process of all of the sequels before being assigned to finish the separate scripts, making the eventual writing credits unclear.
-According to Cameron, this film was split off from Avatar: The Way of Water because the original conception of that film had too much material.
-Cameron stated: "In a nutshell, we had too many great ideas packed into act one of movie 2.
-The [film] was moving like a bullet train, and we weren't drilling down enough on character.
-So I said, 'Guys, we've got to split it.'"

-In November 2018, BBC News reported that Avatar: The Seed Bearer was a potential title for the film after getting a scoop for the future plans.
-Three months later, Cameron told Entertainment Tonight that it is in consideration and no final decision was made at that time.
-On August 9, 2024, the official title of the film was revealed by Cameron as Avatar: Fire and Ash at the D23 fan convention.
-Cameron said of the title "I don't think I could say too much about it until you actually see the film and you see what it means, but if you think of fire as hatred, anger, violence, that sort of thing, and ash is the aftermath.
-So what's the aftermath?
-Grief, loss, right?
-And then what does that cause in the future?
-More violence, more anger, more hatred.
-It's a vicious cycle.
-So that's the thinking."
+In a 2023 interview, Cameron announced that the film would feature a new Na'vi clan, called the "Ash people", who would be antagonists in the film.
+On August 9, 2024, the title of the film was announced by Cameron at the D23 Disney fan convention.
+Cameron said "fire" refers to anger, hatred and violence, while "ash" refers to grief and loss.